MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-model-driven-apps.md

 ## Add code components to model-driven apps

-To add code components to a field or an entity for model-driven apps, see [Add code components to model-driven apps](add-custom-controls-to-a-field-or-entity.md).
+To add code components to a field or an entity in model-driven apps, see [Add code components to model-driven apps](add-custom-controls-to-a-field-or-entity.md).

 > [!div class="mx-imgBorder"]
 > ![Add linear slider control](../../maker/model-driven-apps/media/add-slider.PNG "Add linear slider control")